When starting a new website, there are a few common mistakes that site owners make. I made my share of blunders when I made my first website.

-The great thing about mistakes in a community like WordPress is that everyone can learn from them, so you don’t have to repeat the ones made by others before you.
+The great thing about mistakes in a community like WordPress is that everyone can learn from them, so you don’t have to repeat the ones made by others before you, like me.

-Common WordPress Mistakes (+ How to Avoid Them)
+Common WordPress Mistakes (+ How to Fix Them)

 The following is an assortment of regularly-made mistakes by WordPress users.
 We’ve included suggestions for improvement, helpful resources, and actionable solutions.